Nearly 43,000 people died on US roads last year, agency says

 The combination, the group said, “has wiped out a decade and a half of progress in reducing traffic crashes, injuries and deaths.”

 Deaths last year increased in almost all types of crashes, NHTSA reported.
+Crashes occurring during out of state travel jumped 15%, compared to 2020, many of them on rural interstate roads or access roads off city highways.
 Fatalities in urban areas and deaths in multi-vehicle crashes each rose 16%.
-Pedestrian deaths were up 13%, while fatalities among drivers 65 and older rose 14%.
+Pedestrian deaths were up 13%.

+By age, fatalities among drivers 65 and older rose 14%, reversing a declining trend seen among them in 2020.
+Deaths also surged among middle-aged drivers, led by those 35-to-44, which rose 15%.
+Kids under age 16 saw traffic fatalities increase 6%.

 Government estimates show the rate of road deaths declined slightly from 2020.
 Last year there were 1.33 deaths per 100 million vehicle miles traveled, compared with 1.34 in 2020.
 The fatality rate rose in the first quarter of last year, but declined the rest of the year, NHTSA said.